Tag Groups used in Events

 00:18

-Marlatt's cadence picks up on "certainly not" and as she laughs we can also hear laughter from an audience close by.
+Marlatt's cadence picks up on "certainly not" and as she laughs, there is also laughter from an audience member close by.

 00:18